Website | Service Status | Release Notes

 Let be:

-The historical conditional value at risk at a confidence level $\alpha$% of the portfolio, $CVaR_{\alpha}$, is the opposite of the average of the distribution of the portfolio returns $r$ over the worst $(1 - \alpha)$% portfolio returns.
+The empirical conditional value at risk at a confidence level $\alpha$% of the portfolio, $CVaR_{\alpha}$, is the opposite of the average of the distribution of the portfolio returns $r$ over the worst $(1 - \alpha)$% portfolio returns.

-When the distribution of the portfolio returns is continuous $$ CVaR_{\alpha} = - \textrm{E} [ r | r \leq - VaR_{\alpha} ] $$ , where $VaR_{\alpha}$ is the the historical value at risk of the portfolio.
+When the distribution of the portfolio returns is continuous $$ CVaR_{\alpha} = - \textrm{E} [ r | r \leq - VaR_{\alpha} ] $$ , where $VaR_{\alpha}$ is the the empirical value at risk of the portfolio.

 Notes: